TSLedger/ledger/README.md

 Welcome to Ledger, a batteries-included TypeScript-first Logging Framework on JSR.
 Compatible with Deno and Node.js.
 Themed to a Ledger of Records

-Ledger provides the structure to create or utilize a binder to process loggable events.
+Ledger provides the structure to create or utilize a Handler to process loggable events.
 These transports can range from stdout, file-backed, or even pure HTTP Requests for any vendor.
 Anything that is possible with in TypeScript is possible to do in Ledger.

-## What is a Binder?
+## What is a Handler?

-A Ledger Binder (Handler) is simply a managed worker instance that receives a payload from the Ledger API.
-You can leverage an infinite amount of handlers all working side-by-side.
-You can utilize pre-built handlers or publish one you create.
+A Ledger Handler is simply a managed worker instance that receives a payload from the Ledger API.
+You can leverage an infinite amount of Handlers all working side-by-side.
+You can utilize pre-built Handlers or publish one you create.

-We recommend publishing binders to JSR.
+We recommend publishing Handlers to JSR.

 Features:

-- Binders using a Worker reduces the burden of Event Loop and enables async functionality.
+- Handlers using a Worker reduces the burden of Event Loop and enables async functionality.
-- Binders will automatically restore in the event of a critical failure.
+- Handlers will automatically restore in the event of a critical failure.

 ## Getting Started